SpaceX Dragon 2: Cargo Dragon

 On SpaceX CRS-33, Dragon included "boost kit" propulsion module in Dragon's hollow unpressurized trunk, which is typically used to carry larger experiments that are robotically attached to the outside of the ISS.
 The kit comprises six dedicated propellant tanks containing hydrazine and nitrogen tetroxide, a helium pressurant tank, and two Draco thrusters aligned with the station's velocity vector.
 The boost kit is based on, but operates independently from Dragon's primary propulsion system.
 When activated, the system can add about 9 m/s to the ISS's orbital velocity, equivalent to the total reboost impulse of roughly one-and-a-half Russian Progress cargo vehicles, which are normally responsible for orbit maintenance.
 The kit carries enough propellant to provide about one-third to one-fourth of the ISS's annual reboost needs.

 The US Deorbit Vehicle is a planned Cargo Dragon variant that will be used to deorbit the ISS and direct any remnants into the "spacecraft cemetery", a remote area of the southern Pacific Ocean.
-The vehicle will attach to the ISS using one of the Cargo Dragon vehicles, which will be paired with a longer trunk module equipped with 30 additional Draco thrusters (in addition to the normal 16) and will carry 30000 kg of propellant, nearly six times the normal load.
+The vehicle will attach to the ISS using one of the Cargo Dragon vehicles, which will be paired with a longer trunk module equipped with 30 additional Draco thrusters (in addition to the normal 16).
+It will have a total mass of 30000 kg including 16000 kg of propellant, nearly six times the normal load.
 NASA plans to launch the deorbit vehicle in 2030 where it will remain attached, dormant, for about a year as the station's orbit naturally decays to 220 km.
 The spacecraft is to then conduct one or more orientation burns to lower the perigee to 150 km, followed by a final deorbiting burn to push the station into the ocean.
 In June 2024, NASA awarded a contract worth up to $843 million to SpaceX to build the deorbit vehicle as it works to secure funding.